Since 15 May 2019, price caps should be applied to calls and texts made by UK consumers to any landline or mobile number of another EU member state.

-Under the terms of the UK/EU Withdrawal Agreement, these rules will continue to apply during the transition period, which is expected to last from 1 February 2020 until 31 December 2020.
+Under the terms of the UK/EU Withdrawal Agreement, these rules will continue to apply during the transition period, which will end on 31 December 2020.

 After this, customers could see changes to how calls and texts from the UK to the EU are charged.
-This will depend on the outcome of the UK/EU future economic relationship that the UK Government agrees with the EU.
+This will depend on the outcome of the UK Government’s future trade negotiations with the EU .